evans-ye/flink-statefun/statefun-e2e-tests/README.md

 This module contains a generic ``pom.xml`` that have the dependencies and the driver jar downloaded to run Smoke E2E.

 ## _statefun-smoke-e2e-multilang-harness_
-The harness test that can be ran directly by JUnit.
-Noted that one should have a remote function running at localhost 8000 port before running the harness test.
+The Harness test that run the Smoke E2E as a JUnit process.
+Noted that one should have a remote function running at localhost 8000 port for Harness test to interact with.